Latte Tags

 See also {ifset block}

 Use the {ifset $var} condition to determine if a variable (or multiple variables) exists and has a non-null value.
 It's actually the same as if (isset($var)) in PHP.
-Like any pair tag, this can be written in the form of n:attribute, so let's show it in example:
+Like any pair tag, it can also be written using an n:attribute, so let's show an example:

 {ifchanged}

-{ifchanged} checks if the value of a variable has changed since the last iteration in the loop (foreach, for, or while).
+{ifchanged} checks if the value of a variable has changed since the last iteration in a loop (foreach, for, or while).

-If we specify one or more variables in the tag, it will check if any of them have changed and prints the contents accordingly.
-For example, the following example prints the first letter of a name as a heading each time it changes when listing names:
+If we provide one or more variables in the tag, it checks if any of them have changed and prints the content accordingly.
+For example, the following example prints the first letter of a name as a heading each time it changes during the listing of names:

 {foreach ($names|sort) as $name}